ohnoltrane/PK-Minecraft-Server-Mods/README.md

-e# PK Minecraft Server Mods
+# PK Minecraft Server Mods
 **Proximity Voice Chat setup for PK Server**

 PK Minecraft server has proximity voicechat.
 The server is playable with vanilla launcher but if you want to **use voicechat**, follow the steps below.<br>